Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Fz3r0_-_Hacia-la-cima-del-CWAP/MAC-Operations/DFS_Channels_&_Radar.md

 2. probe response but a : the
 3. action frame (specific frame can also be used to report information).

-## DFS: `Radars`

-There are 2 main types of Radars:

-1. fixed (often civilian airport or military base, but also weather radar)
-2. mobile (ships).

-### How it works

-1. A Radar-STA will transmit a set of powerful pulses periodically and observe the reflections.
-2. Because the energy reflected back to the radar is much weaker than the original signal, the radar has to transmit a very powerful signal.
-3. Also, because the energy reflected back to the radar is very weak, it could confuse it with other radio signals (like a wireless LAN to give an example).

 ## DFS: 5 5ghz spectrum & radars